 The holiday period can even provide some marked advantages for the focused and pro-active job seeker.

-No they are not!
-As we live in increasingly diverse communities we should be aware of cultures and countries which follow other holidays and may be working completely normally.
-Some employees with different cultural backgrounds do not observe Christmas, and prefer to take time off at alternative times of the year.
+As we live in increasingly diverse communities we should be aware of cultures and countries which follow other holidays and maybe working completely normally.
+Some employees with different cultural backgrounds do not observe Christmas and prefer to take time off at alternative times of the year.
 Increasingly employees also ask to take time off at non-peak times when it’s easier and cheaper to travel, especially those without children.
-So it’s no longer an across the board assumption that everyone will be off work.
+Especially now during the pandemic when travel and testing is so complicated.
+It’s no longer an across-the-board assumption that everyone will be off work.

-Nope not always!
-Many companies may find they have budget to use up before the year-end and redouble their efforts to hire people in the last months of the financial year to avoid losing their financial allocation or getting their budgets cut next year.
+Many companies may find they have a budget to use up before the year-end and redouble their efforts to hire people in the last months of the financial year to avoid losing their financial allocation or getting their budgets cut next year.

 “Submitting your resume during this time will certainly gain you better pole position to replace those who may be at the end of their race.
 Why wait until after the first of the year, when management is making those decisions now?”

 #4 No one will contact me